 Rod is a former Iowa Certified Nurseryman and Oregon Certified Nursery Professional , with a Bachelor of Science degree in Horticulture from Iowa State University and a total of 45 years of experience in orchards, nurseries and landscaping.
-Rod worked at Dennis' Seven Dees Nursery, Portland, Oregon for 16 years and at Cascadian Nurseries for 9 years.
-He currently works for Garron Grounds Management.
+Rod worked at Dennis' Seven Dees Nursery, Portland, Oregon for sixteen years, at Cascadian Nurseries for nine years and at Garron Grounds Management for four years.
+He currently works for Cascadian All In One Landscape Supply.
 Rod runs Rod's Garden Pruning and teaches Home Gardening classes for Portland Community College.

 Shellie is an avid gardener with herbs as her special interest.
-She is expanding her children's clothing business, jenni heart creations.
 She is also a Master Food Preserver.

 Emmaline was adopted from China in 1999.
 Ellianna was adopted from Vietnam in 2001.
 Nathaniel. was adopted from China in 2005.

 Spending time in a garden naturally turns our thoughts to God, who created the beauty of nature.

 Come to our garden for information and advice.
 To ask a question, schedule a landscape consultation, or receive a free estimate on pruning in the West Portland, Washington County area, please email me, or call 503-484-4774.
 Please include your location.